By Geoffrey Kurtz

 No one can be a radical in either of these two ways, Marx’s or Saint Paul’s, without some sustaining practices.
 The political traditions of the left provide a number of practices that can sustain radical thinking: reading or writing for journals of ideas, joining discussion groups, debating resolutions, honing a facility with analytic terms of art through conversations with fellow radicals.
 The problem for people on the left is that our political traditions teach us little if anything about how we can be sustained in the radical hope that we so badly need.

 Knowing our need, we are forced to ask this question: What practices, what forms of community, can be means of hope?
 What practices can attune us to perceive the ways that what we long for is true already, here already—hidden, as it were, inside the world as it is—and at the same time to stay loyal to things that aren’t true yet, to stay loyal to an expectation of the world as it should be?
 What forms of community can call and re-call us to such perceptions and such loyalties?

 Saint Paul continues: “It is not you that support the root, but the root that supports you.”
 Politics is life in public space, in the light of the city square.
 But any root capable of supporting us will have to extend out of sight.

 To be sustained in political hope, we need roots outside political life.
 Somehow, we need to be fed by and held up by and held in place by something that “surpasses all understanding.”

-Geoffrey Kurtz teaches political science at Borough of Manhattan Community College (CUNY) and is the author of Jean Jaurès: The Inner Life of Social Democracy (Pennsylvania State University Press, 2014).
+Geoffrey Kurtz, a political theorist, is the author of Jean Jaurès: The Inner Life of Social Democracy (Pennsylvania State University Press, 2014).